nic-dgl114-winter-2022/Brandon-Britton-App-Review2/README.md

 <img src="https://cdn.discordapp.com/attachments/910117718924099594/947867445727748156/Screen_Recording_20220227-202954_Dragalia_1.gif" width="250" />
 <img src="https://cdn.discordapp.com/attachments/910117718924099594/947936372285653073/20220228_112007.gif" width="250" /></p>

+  Dragalia Lost actually has significant use of RecyclerView throughout its app.
+After having been introduced to the RecyclerView concept, I was surprised to discover it being used so frequently among the app.
+In all three of the above images, we can use of the RecyclerView in various constraints: as a horizontal view for story chapters, a vertical view for the event page, and a grid view for character icons, weapons, and other equipment.
+There are many other examples of RecyclerView throughout the entirety of Dragalia Lost, but here would be the three primary examples of its use horizontally, vertically, and as a grid.

   **Sdorica**
   <p float="left"><img src="https://cdn.discordapp.com/attachments/910117718924099594/947867402018914334/Screen_Recording_20220227-205153_Sdorica_1.gif" width="400" />
   <img src="https://cdn.discordapp.com/attachments/910117718924099594/948081265695924244/20220228_205607.gif" width="400" /></p>

+  In these two Sdorica images (and the one in the prior category), we can see use of RecyclerView in both the main UI and within the character roster page.
+The first .gif is a demonstration of RecyclerView in a grid format, where the top row of characters' views are reused for every new row below (or above) them.
+In the second picture, I believe there are actually two RecyclerViews in use; one for the text tabs at the bottom, and one for the image above that matches the corrosponding text of the RecyclerView below it.
+You might say this can be accomplished as one view-- but there is a bug where you are able to desync the image of the above view so it does not match the correct view selection at the bottom.
+Since this bug exists, I am tempted to believe that this is two serperate RecyclerViews that may go out of sync with one another given some scenarios.

+  It's difficult for me to say whether or not these apps makes better use of common layout patterns-- as I have become accustomed to navigating them effectively throughout the years.
+I can admit that Dragalia's UI is becoming increasingly crowded as more content is added, and can become difficult to navigate as a result.
+Meanwhile, Sdorica's UI has loading and optimization issues that can make navigation throughout the game sluggish.
+If it were simply about optimized navigation, then Dragalia definitely is the winner of these two apps.

   ## App Lifecycle